Emergent Software

-Software as a service, Platform as a service, and Infrastructure as a service are three complementary cloud computing models.
-Each model serves different purposes and caters to different requirements.
-That’s why it's important for businesses to understand their unique characteristics and use cases.
+Software as a Service, Platform as a Service, and Infrastructure as a Service are three complementary cloud computing models.
+Each model serves a different purpose and fits a different type of need.
+That’s why it’s important for businesses to understand what each one does, where it fits, and how it can support broader technology goals.

 SaaS: Software as a Service

-Software as a service (SaaS) is a cloud computing model that delivers applications over the Internet.
-Users only need a web browser to access these applications, which eliminates the need for physical installations and expensive hardware.
+Software as a Service (SaaS) is a cloud computing model that delivers software applications over the internet.
+Users typically access these applications through a web browser, which removes the need for local installation, hardware management, and manual software maintenance.

 • CRM systems like Salesforce